What is Fashion Photography?

 Some of the time they don't and that is alright.
 But if they do, it can open up opportunities for you to have worked as a fashion photographer.

 Instagram, the application we can't live without!
-We can't forget about that while talking of fashion.
+We can't forget about that while talking about fashion.
 It has become the front stage for photographers to showcase their work and gain recognition.

 You might be surprised at how the platform can bring you some amazing customers.
 Yes!
 You can find a lot of your customers through Instagram.